Chinese city to offer hotel sheets that tell you when they were last washed

-(CNN) — A city is China is giving tired travelers some peace of mind, launching a high-tech system that reveals when bed linen was last washed.
+(CNN) — A city in China is giving tired travelers some peace of mind, launching a high-tech system that reveals when bed linen was last washed.

 A laundry service in Wuhan, central China, will implant microchips into bed sheets, towels and quilts, which can be read by guests' cell phones to reveal the date of their last clean.